“Are you sure your leaders really know how to create an inclusive environment?”

 What we hear: Leaders tend to feel most comfortable coaching people like themselves.

-What to do: Leaders gravitate towards coaching people like themselves.
-By avoiding coaching people who are different from them—whether because of gender, background, age, or some other factor—leaders limit others' chances for advancement.
+What to do: By avoiding coaching people who are different from them—whether because of gender, background, age, or some other factor—leaders limit others' chances for advancement.

 Authentic listening is a critical trait of an effective coach.
 Proficient leaders listen for content, intent, and emotions.
 When done well, the leader knows when and where to show empathy.
 It’s also imperative for the coach to share their own perspective.

-Our advice: Leaders who share stories about themselves can make a powerful connection with their employees.
-This demonstrates to everyone else that it’s safe to do the same.
-It also builds trust, opens the discussion, and enriches understanding of differences.
+Our advice: Leaders who are vulnerable by genuinely acknowledging their own failures can make powerful connections with employees.
+Vulnerability demonstrates to everyone else that it’s safe to share experiences.
+It also builds trust, opens the discussion, and enriches everyone’s understanding of differences.

 7. Resolve Conflict Fairly